What is SPD?

 Only exercise on your back for short periods of time during pregnancy and only if you are comfortable.
 If at any time you feel breathless, dizzy or uncomfortable, simply roll onto your left side and then slowly come up.

-SPD / PGP Exercise NO.5 Squat:
+SPD / PGP exercise No.5 Squat:

+Exercises for symphysis pubis dysfunction can include squatting but you will need to modify.
 Strengthening the muscles of the lower body will also help to stabilise the pelvis, so do squat, but with support.

 Hold a strong and fixed stair bannister or heavy furniture in front of you, or just rest your hand on one side on the back of a chair or table.
 With legs just wider than hip distance apart, lower your butt, out and back as if you were going to sit down.
 Keep your shins vertical and your knees behind your toes and only go as low as is comfortable and without tucking under (have someone look at you from the side).